Jalalx/HttpClientCodeGenerator/README.md

 # HttpClientGenerator
-HttpClientGenerator is a tool that uses [Roslyn code generator feature](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) to write boilerplate HttpClient code for you.
+HttpClientGenerator is a tool that uses [Roslyn source generator feature](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) to write boilerplate HttpClient code for you.

 ## The Philosophy
 > You should not write or generate boilerplate code.
 Your repository should not host or track auto-generated code.